 Fr.
 Tom joined St. Paul’s on Nov.
 1, 2018, after 15 years as rector of St. Peter's Episcopal Church in Plant City, FL.
 He was installed as rector on Jan.
 6, 2019.

 He has lived all but six years of his life in his native state, Florida.
 He grew up in Jacksonville the younger of two children.
 He earned a bachelor of design degree from the College of Fine Arts at the University of Florida.
 During his years at UF, he was deeply involved at the Chapel of the Incarnation, where he discerned his call to the priesthood and met and married his wife, Quincey.

 He attended Seabury-Western Theological Seminary in Evanston, just north of Chicago.
-There he received his Master of Divinity degree and served as the seminary equivalent of class president, and earning a reputation as a mediator and trusted bridge builder between people of disparate viewpoints.
+There he received his master of divinity degree and served as the seminary equivalent of class president, and acquired a reputation as a mediator and trusted bridge builder between people of disparate viewpoints.

 After seminary Fr.
 Tom served churches in Albany, Ga, and Pensacola before being called as rector at St. Peter's.
 As rector there he brought a sense of stability and health, with the areas of buildings and grounds, lay ministry, outreach and administration being particularly strengthened.

 He and Quincey have two sons in college.

 Deacon Mary joins the Saint Paul's family seasonally.
 She and her husband, Jan, spend summer in her hometown Louisville, KY.
 "The Episcopal Church has been my spiritual home since I was nine years old," says Mary.

 She is retired from a career as an educator, including 30 years as dean of students at Jefferson Community College in Louisville.
 She earned her doctorate in 1986 and became a licensed clinical psychologist.